olvnerys/hello-world/README.md

 For more details on its usage see the blog.

-:white_check_mark: **SSM Automation Document (Runbook)**
+-  **SSM Automation Document (Runbook)**

     The Runbook takes the parameters SAP SID and an action (Stop or Start), the AWS systems manager Runbook will run through a series of steps to Stop or Start the SAP application, Hana Database and EC2 Instances.
 The supported architectures cover single instance, semi distributed or distributed running HANA in a single tenant scale-up deployment.

-:white_check_mark: **EventBridge Rules for Document Completion and Step Failure**
+- **EventBridge Rules for Document Completion and Step Failure**

    Eventbridge rules are created to push details of success or failure to the SNS topic on completion of the automation document as well as for a specific step which fails.
 The notification output is parsed to form a link which will take you directly to the automation document contents.

-:white_check_mark: **SNS Topic**
+- **SNS Topic**

     An SNS topic is created as a recipient for EventBridge Rules.
 The CloudFormation document requires an email address as the first subscription.
 Additional emails can then be added.

-:white_check_mark: **A CloudWatch Logs Log Group**
+ **A CloudWatch Logs Log Group**

    This is not created by the Cloudformation, but defined as a destination for runCommand logs to ensure these are not truncated by any character limit of Systems Manager or deleted as part of housekeeping.
 Consider adjusting the retention on this group.

 :no_entry_sign:  **Not created**

    This CloudFormation does NOT create an IAM Role - Especially if you are calling the SSM document from external sources, ensure you build an IAM role with least privilege

 ## Installation